RIAPS/riaps-development-docker/README.md

 JupyterLab will be running on:

-http://localhost:2222 with a token of `local-development`
+http://localhost:2222 with a token of `riaps`